Heat Pump Maintenance

 No equipment can perform efficiently and smoothly if it doesn’t undergo regular maintenance.
-Your air conditioning system’s performance will steadily deteriorate if maintenance is neglected.
-It’s best to perform maintenance at least once a year, though twice would be most ideal.
+Your heat pump system’s performance will steadily deteriorate if maintenance and refrigeration is neglected.
+It’s best to perform maintenance and refrigeration checks at least once a year.

-Unless you have the experience and equipment needed to do the maintenance yourself, you should contract a HVAC professional.
+Unless you have the experience and equipment needed to do the maintenance and refrigeration checks yourself, you should contract a HVAC professional.
 Still, it’s important that you know what maintenance will involve.

 Air Filter Clean